-Climate change happens here and now.
-It became evident by hot summers, extreme weather events, sea level rise, declining Arctic sea ice, etc. This will have a tremendous impact on natural cycles, water supply, food production, the conditions for human life in quite vast areas due to overheating and devastation and will thus push more migration.
+Climate change became evident by hot summers, extreme weather events, sea level rise, declining Arctic sea ice, etc. This, among others, will have an impact on natural cycles, water supply, food production, the conditions for human life and will thus push more migration.
 These effects challenge the cohesion of societies.
 They are likely to lead to conflicts that can also endanger democracy.

 The main topics of the MOOC are: